d3Jesus/alx-low_level_programming/0x00-hello_world/README.md

 	+ You are not allowed to use the function puts
 	+ Your program should return 0
 	+ Your program should compile without warning when using the -Wall gcc option
++ TASK 6: C program that prints the size of various types on the computer it is compiled and run on.
+	+ You might have to install the package ```libc6-dev-i386``` on your Linux to test the -m32 gcc option